Johann Hartmann: Third generation

 Johann Ernst Hartmann was the father of organist Søren Hartmann (1815-1912) who succeeded him as cantor at the Roskilde Cathedral where he served for 40 years himself until 1883.

-August Wilhelm Hartmann was the father of composer Johan Peter Emilius Hartmann, a central figure in Danish 19th century music, and married to Emma Hartmann (1807-1851), herself a composer.
+August Wilhelm Hartmann was the father of composer Johan Peter Emilius Hartmann, an all overshadowing figure in Danish 19th century music, and who was married to Emma Hartmann (1807-1851), herself a composer.

 Fourth generation

 Johan Peter Emilius and Emma Hartmann had several children among whom: